How to add managers and define their access to the TinyMDM console?

 - Import a list of managers via a CSV file

 - Then click Back at the top right of the page.
-A pop-up window will appear allowing you to choose wheter or not to send an invitation email to the manager.
-By clicking Ok, the manager will receive an email informing them to use the “Connect with Google” button each time they log in.
+A pop-up window will appear allowing you to choose whether or not to send an invitation email to the manager.
+By clicking Ok, the manager will receive an email to use the “Connect with Google” button each time they log in.

 By clicking on Connect with Google button, the manager will have access to TinyMDM account according to their needs, and this without configuring their password.